btoll/dump_describes/README.md

-    --active | List only active blocks (i.e., `fdescribe`, `fit`) --inactive | List only inactive blocks (i.e., `xdescribe`, `xit`) --html | Creates an html document of the tree --target, -t | The target suite to parse --verbose, -v | Also dumps `it` blocks
+    --active | List only active blocks (i.e., `fdescribe`, `fit`) --inactive | List only inactive blocks (i.e., `xdescribe`, `xit`) --html | Creates an html document of the tree --markdown, --md | Creates a markdown document of the tree --target, -t | The target suite to parse --verbose, -v | Also dumps `it` blocks
     --help, -h | Show help